 How to Amplify Electronic Drums Using a PA system

-If you’re playing live performances, then using a drum amp might be too quiet.
-The sound engineer or your band might want to put your electronic drums through a mixer or through the sound desk in the venue.
+Using a drum amp might be too quiet if you’re playing live performances.
+The sound engineer or your band might want to put your electronic drums through a mixer or the sound desk in the venue.

-- For better sound quality, if your drum module has a left and a right output in the back, then you may want to use two instrument cables and to connect both of those to the sound desk.
+- For better sound quality, if your drum module has a left and right output in the back, you may want to use two instrument cables and connect both to the sound desk.

 - The sound engineer will then feed the audio from your electronic drum set to the PA system.

-- If using a DI Box: If you want to get a mono signal then you can use a regular mono DI box (usually connect the LEFT audio output of your drum module to the DI box).
-If you want to get a stereo signal, you will either need to use a stereo DI box with two inputs, alternatively you can use two separate DI boxes and the mixing engineer will then feed these into two lines.
+- If using a DI Box: If you want to get a mono signal, you can use a regular mono DI box (usually connect the LEFT audio output of your drum module to the DI box).
+If you want to get a stereo signal, you must use a stereo DI box with two inputs.
+Alternatively, you can use two separate DI boxes, and the mixing engineer will then feed these into two lines.